 This home only needs to fit one family – yours.
 Your comfort and happiness depends on how well you can judge that fit.

 Start by thinking of how you live now.
 Try not to be influenced by those fantasies of how life would be if only you had the right home.
 If your idea of fun is watching reruns of Jeopardy in your pajamas, then look for a TV room that accommodates your favorite recliner.
 If you like to have friends and family over for informal get-togethers, then look for a large kitchen that’s open to the Family Room.
 How many rooms do you need?
 How should they be arranged?
-Master up or down?
+Owner's Retreat up or down?
 Will you have use for a home office?